AHAAAAAAA/slacko-deleto/README.md

-Everything up to x days ago will be deleted.
+All files uploaded before x days ago will be deleted.

 ## Use
 `python main.py token days`